Social Security: An Overview

 There has been a lot of “sky is falling” press and political discourse around Social Security in order to induce fear for benefit cuts.
 There is some legitimacy behind this that needs to be addressed.
 However, Social Security is not going away.
 And we should take a very calm and measured approach to any reform.

-Here’s the reality: the retirement benefit portion of Social Security has a $2.9 trillion surplus of reserves at the moment.
-And that actually increased by $3 billion in 2018, as revenues still exceed outlays as they have for many decades.
+Here’s the reality: the retirement benefit portion of Social Security has a $2.75 trillion surplus of reserves at the moment.

 Social Security is a defined benefit retirement program that is dependent on an inter-generational transfer of income.
 All things being equal, if a population stays consistent in numbers, the program is self-sufficient.